Review of Neutral Naturalness: Collider Phenomenology

 There can be other scalars, besides the observed 125 GeV Higgs, in the Higgs sector, such as the twin Higgs of twin Higgs models or the heavy Higgses of SUSY models.
 These scalars often have couplings to both SM and hidden-sector fields, making them an interesting portal between the sectors.
 These motivate specific heavy scalar targets at current and future colliders~\cite{Buttazzo:2015bka,Ahmed:2017psb,Buttazzo:2018qqp} and can be used in conjunction with other collider signals to prove such scalars belong to a neutral naturalness scenario~\cite{Chacko:2017xpd}.
-This may be accomplished through prompt heavy Higgs signals, and often with powerful complementarity through displaced heavy Higgs decays~\cite{Kilic:2018sew,Alipour-fard:2018mre}.
+This may be accomplished through prompt heavy Higgs signals, and often with powerful complementarity through the long-lived particles that can result from heavy Higgs decays~\cite{Kilic:2018sew,Alipour-fard:2018mre}.